chauanh-ui/MY_PACMAN/README.md

 - SDL2 (for graphical interface)

 ## Description
-This a remake of a famouse game - Pacman.
+This a remake of a famous game - Pacman.
 I add several features to make the game more interesting!!!

 ## Installation Guide
 1. Install Visual Studio.